 Fig 4.3 Sliding window used in Feature Extraction.

+4.4.4 CLASSIFICATION (LSTM)

 The LSTM RNN is trained only on normal data to learn normal time series patterns and optimized for prediction accuracy.
 For this purpose, each dataset is divided into four subsets: a training set, N, with only normal values; validation set, VN, with only normal values; a second validation set, VA, with normal values and anomalies; a dates set, T, having both normal values and anomalies.
 The working is as follows:

 1. Set N is used for training the prediction model.
 We used Bayesian optimization to ﬁnd the best values for hyper-parameters: look back, dropout, learning rate, and the network architecture (number of hidden layers and units in each layer).
 We use a look ahead of more than 1 only if the prediction accuracy is still reasonable.
 If predicting multiple time steps is not required and one needs the best prediction accuracy, look ahead can be set to 1.